Bramley, Surrey: Post 1600

-The oldest existing school in the village, now called Bramley Infants School (previously Bramley C of E Primary School) was established in 1850 and at that time consisted of only two classrooms and a clock tower.
+The oldest existing school in the village, now called Bramley Infants School (previously Bramley C of E Primary School), was established in 1850 and at that time consisted of only two classrooms and a clock tower.
 Two more classrooms were added in 1874 and a further classroom and hall were built in 1894.
 Architecturally, its clock tower has been well maintained.
 An extension in 1957 provided indoor toilets and office accommodation.
-The school has recently been entirely refurbished out of doors and decorated throughout indoors.
+In about 2007 the school was entirely refurbished out of doors and decorated throughout indoors.
 Originally the school catered for four- to fourteen-year-olds but in 1973 it became a First School and caters for girls and boys from four to seven years old.

 St Catherine's School was established in 1885, and has grown to have a significant physical presence in the village.
-Building of the Chapel began in 1893 and it was dedicated in the following year.
-It is a notable example of the work of Charles Eamer Kempe, who was responsible for much of the interior decoration, especially the stained glass windows.
+The chapel, designed by C. Hodgson Fowler, was dedicated on 6 March 1894.
+Two stained-glass windows, designed by Charles Eamer Kempe, were installed in the chapel in 1902 in memory of Queen Victoria.